JoshuaLau0220/video-tagger/readme.md

   The available playback speeds are
   `[0.25, 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0]`,
   with the default speed being `1.0`.

-- Delete the last tag with the `Backspace` key.
-By default, the program buffers the last 1000 tags, which means that the user can delete up to 1000 latest tags.
-If the buffer is exhausted because the user deleted all tags, the program will print a warning message.
+### Config

-These controls can be customized in the `config.toml` file.
-Alternatively, use the `-c` option to specify a custom config file.
+Playback controls can be customized in the `config.toml` file.
+When the program is run, it looks for `config.toml` in the current directory, then in the `~/.config/video-tagger/` directory.
+If no config file is found, it uses the default config.
+Alternatively, you can specify a custom config file by using the `-c` option.

-Tagging:
+We have provided an example of the config file in `config.default.toml` in the project root directory, which also shows the default values.
+To customize the playback controls, you can copy this file to `config.toml` and modify the values.
+If you only want to change some of the values, you can omit the other values so that the default values will be used.

+### Tagging

 - Add a tag by typing a letter or digit ([A-Za-z0-9]).
   Non-alphanumeric characters will be ignored.
 - The time will be printed to the console in the format `<char>,<HH:MM:SS.MS>`.
 - Pipe the output to a csv file to save the tags.
+- Delete the last tag with the `Backspace` key.
+By default, the program buffers the last 1000 tags, which means that the user can delete up to 1000 latest tags.
+If the buffer is exhausted because the user deleted all tags, the program will print a warning message.

 ## 🔧 Troubleshooting